data-douser/codeql-sap-js/src/queries/UI5Clickjacking.md

 # Clickjacking

-If a UI5 application does not explicitly set its frame options to `deny`, then it allows the application to be embedded in a overlaid child frame of a webpage of an unrelated domain.
-This can trick the user to unknowingly trigger operations of the application, while the user thinks it is the embedding webpage that is being interacted with.
+UI5 applications that do not explicitly set the frame options to `deny` may be vulnerable to UI redress attacks (”clickjacking”).
+In these attacks, the vulnerable site is loaded in a frame on an attacker-controlled site which uses opaque or transparent layers to trick the user into unintentionally clicking a button or link on the vulnerable site.

 ## Recommendation